-The Synchronization Timer is used to set a limit on the amount of time that the Format Sequencer is allowed to synchronize itself with the signals from the CL-SM330.
-This limit is programmed in the CL-SM331 Synchronization Byte-Count Limit Register (70H).
+The Synchronization Timer is a circuit used to set a limit on the amount of time that the Format

+Sequencer is allowed to synchronize itself (find and match the synchronization byte pattern defined in Register 7CH) with the incoming NRZ Data Stream.
+This limit is programmed in the CL-SH350 SYNCHRONIZATION BYTE-COUNT LIMIT Register (70H).
 The limit is specified in terms of a byte-count limit that can be from 0 to 255.
 Only one value can be programmed into Register 70H.
-When the Synchronization Timer is activated by the Format Sequencer program, the value in Register 70H is decremented for each byte time that passes.
+When the Synchronization Timer is activiated by the Format Sequencer program. the value in Register 70H is decremented for each byte time that passes.
 If the value within Register 70H reaches zero a time-out occurs.
-The Synchronization Time-out has no direct effect on the Format Sequencer.
+When a time-out error occurs, the Synchronization Timer stops the Format Sequencer and sets the SYNCHRONIZATION TIME-OUT ERROR Bit (Register 7AH, Bit 4).